 Chicago is a rich resource for inspiration and exploration.
 As a group, the Honors Congress attends plays, concerts, readings, and other cultural experiences chosen by you and your peers.
 During the first-year honors seminars, your two professors will use Chicago as text and context for class discussions.

 Fellowships and Awards

 The Honors Congress has an excellent track record with winning national fellowships, particularly the Fulbright program for recent college graduates.
-In the past six years, North Park honors students have been awarded eleven prestigious Fulbright grants to spend their first year after college living and working in other countries, sharing who they are as Americans with students, colleagues, and communities.
+In the past seven years, North Park honors students have been awarded 14 prestigious Fulbright grants to spend their first year after college living and working in other countries, sharing who they are as Americans with students, colleagues, and communities.
 The professors involved in the Honors Congress will work with you as you prepare an impressive portfolio that will help you be competitive for academic and professional opportunities after college.
 Your professors will serve as advisors, providing advice and feedback as you apply for these exciting post-college options.

 Meet the Faculty

 Dr. Linda Parkyn, professor of Spanish

 , is the director of the Honors Congress program.
 She has received three Fulbright grants herself, including two Fulbright Specialist grants and a year-long Fulbright Scholar award.
 Learn more about Dr. Parkyn

 Dr. Karl Clifton-Soderstrom, associate professor of philosophy, is one of the key professors and advisors for Honors Congress students.
 He holds graduate degrees in philosophy and theology, and helps students ask big questions about life, faith, and vocation.
 Learn more about Dr. Clifton-Soderstrom.